MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-icm.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting turns off the Windows Customer Experience Improvement Program.
 The Windows Customer Experience Improvement Program collects information about your hardware configuration and how you use our software and services to identify trends and usage patterns.
 Microsoft will not collect your name, address, or any other personally identifiable information.
 There are no surveys to complete, no salesperson will call, and you can continue working without interruption.
 It is simple and user-friendly.

 If you enable this policy setting, all users are opted out of the Windows Customer Experience Improvement Program.